Numerical viscosity and resistivity in MHD turbulence simulations: Methods

 Apart from the distinction of the subsonic and supersonic regimes of turbulence, which we parameterise with $\mach=0.1$ and $10$, respectively, our primary focus is on the effects of the numerical resolution $N$.
-Thus, we run simulations with $N=72$, 144, 288, 576, 1152 and 2304, for the subsonic and supersonic simulation sets.
-Tab.~\ref{tab:fit_params} lists these simulations and the main analysis results, which we discuss in Sections~\ref{sec:results} and~\ref{sec:rermpm}.
+Thus, we run simulations with $N=144$, 288, 576, 1152 and 2304, for the subsonic and supersonic simulation sets.
+Table~\ref{tab:fit_params} lists these simulations in the kinematic (exponential growth) phase of the dynamo and the corresponding main analysis results, which we discuss in Sections~\ref{sec:results} and~\ref{sec:rermpm}.
+Similarly, Tab.~\ref{tab:sat_regime} in Sec.~\ref{ssec:sat_results} lists the simulation results of two of the simulations that were followed into the saturation phase of the dynamo, which are discussed in \S\ref{ssec:sat_results}, showing that the dissipation scales do not change significantly upon entering the saturation regime.

 \begingroup \endgroup